collabnix/kubelabs/PracticalKubernetes101/practical-kubernetes.md

 kubectl get pods -o wide
 ```

+Next is namespaces, which has the shorthand `ns`.

 If you have multiple namespaces, you can use:

 ```
-kubectl get namespaces
+kubectl get ns
 ```

 to list them all out.
+Then comes the services, which has a shorthand `svc`

 ```
-kubectl get services
+kubectl get svc
 ```

-You could use
+Deployments are commonly used to deploy multiple pods in a single "deployment".
+The shorthand for this is `deploy`.
+A couple of other shorthand resources are `pv` for persistent volumes and `pvc` for persistent volume claims ([more info](../StatefulSets101/README.md)).

+You could use many different combinations of the resources, actions, and flags above to do all sorts of things.